Aerial view of the town of Carbondale, Colorado. Shown is Mount Sopris in the distance with RFTA buses in the foreground.

 Climate Action Plan

 Climate change affects everyone across RFTA’s 70-mile service region, bringing greater risks of air pollution, extreme weather, and harm to local ecosystems.
 Transportation is the largest source of greenhouse gas emissions in the United States, making it a critical area for action.
 RFTA developed its Climate Action Plan (CAP) from October 2022 to May 2023, drawing on input from riders, staff, and regional partners, as well as a review of more than 50 climate and sustainability plans from around the country.
 As a living, data-driven framework, the CAP evolves with new data, technology, and partnerships.
-This snapshot highlights RFTA’s progress through 2025 and where we’re headed next.
+This snapshot highlights RFTA’s current progress and where we’re headed next.

 What is the source of RFTA’s greenhouse gas (GHG) emissions?